 4.6 WBC undertook continuous monitoring of NO2 at one site within their administrative boundary (Site ID: CM1 - Newbury).
-The CM is a chemiluminescent type monitor recording NO2 concentrations, located "Roadside".
-Refer to Figure 4.1 for the location of the automatic monitoring site in Newbury.
+The CM is a chemiluminescent type monitor recording NO2 concentrations, located "Roadside" within the Newbury AQMA.

 Figure 4.1: Newbury AQMA and Automatic (CM) Monitoring Site